K3YOMI/Wall-of-Flippers/README.md

 # Issues and Fixes <a name = "doc_issues_and_fixes"></a>
 > If you encounter any issues or bugs, please report them to us on our github page.
 We will try our best to fix them as soon as possible.
 If you would like to contribute to the project, please feel free to make a pull request.
 We will review it and merge it if it is a good addition to the project.
 We will be starting a discord server soon for support and development.
 Please keep an eye out for that.
 Thank you for your support and we hope you enjoy this project! <3

+# Common Errors and Fixes <a name = "doc_c_and_e"></a>
+### No such file or directory /sys/class/bluetooth
+> If the `/sys/class/bluetooth` directory is not present on your system, it may indicate that the Bluetooth subsystem is not properly detected or enabled.
+To check if you have the right hardware, please run

+	sudo service bluetooth status

+> If the status is `dead` you may not have a valid bluetooth chipset or adapter present.
+If `inactive`, you can enable the service using this command

+	sudo service bluetooth restart

 # Our Statement <a name = "doc_statement"></a>
 > This project isn't the solution to combat the Flipper Zero device or any form of btle attacks. **THIS DOES NOT MITIGATE OR STOP ANYTHING**!!!
 However, the flipper zero device is a great tool for learning and understanding the inctracies of the cyberworld.
 Now for the detections for this project, we heavily rely on the advertisments that the Flipper Zero sends out for detection.
 While a user can do many things to avoid being detected by Wall of Flippers.
 (Depending if the Identifier method gets worked around) We highly advise using this project for an end all solution.
 While not all bluetooth attacks are sent from only the flipper, it's a good start to understand the world of bluetooth and the attacks that can be accomplished with simple devices.
 We hope you enjoy this project and we hope you take the time to learn and build off of this.
 We are always looking for contributions and new ideas.
 Thank you for looking at this project and we hope you enjoy it! -k3yomi and emilia0001